You are here

 At the end of the first phase of the project (duration 18 months) which ended in January 2017, the modernization of the clean room MIMENTO was completed thanks to the installation of the new equipment envisaged in the project (DRIE silicon etching machine 6 inches, SRD 6 and 4 inch rinsing system, 6 inch CD-SEM microscope, mask and wafer cleaner, 6 inch aligner, alignment control system) but also thanks to the revaluation of existing equipment (coating track 6-inch automatic, Trikon 6-inch sprayer, purchase of spare parts for the implementation of preventive maintenance), the strengthening of dedicated human resources (recruitment of two research engineers and an engineer assistant for maintenance) and improvement of clean room infrastructure (fluid networks, infrastructure work to install new equipment).

-In December 2016 an engraving equipment SPTS-RAPIER, dedicated to the plasma etching of silicon was received.
-It notably allows the realization of microsystems on silicon substrate or SOI (Silicon On Insulator) of 6 inches
+In December 2016 a SPTS-RAPIER etching equipment, dedicated to silicon plasma etching was received.
+It allows the realization of microsystems on silicon substrate or SOI (Silicon On Insulator) of 6 inches.

 A Project of Smart Specialisation in the Alpine Space

-The S3-4AlpClusters is supported by the European Union through the Interreg V B Alpine Space programme.
+The S3-4AlpClusters is supported by the European Union through the Interreg V B Alpine Space program.

 For more information, please visit the project website